 1. Learn with understanding

-Of course this doesn’t mean you don’t have to actually study and memorize a thing or two, but the main point is to be able to conclude things by yourself as if you’ve just made the formula yourself.
+Of course, this doesn’t mean you don’t have to actually study and memorize a thing or two, but the main point is to be able to conclude things by yourself as if you’ve just made the formula yourself.
 Also, one more important thing is pattern recognition.
 If you’re able to see the pattern in certain cases or examples, and if you understand the pattern, it will be much easier for you to think of a formula or a law needed, because you can just repeat the pattern and find the right answer.
-Here you can discuss your chemistry related problems with, Mr Joel Liu.
+Here you can discuss your chemistry-related problems.

 2. Keep notes